-Getting in the habit of simply soaking pots and pans in a little hot water before you clean them often does wonders for easily removing grease and stuck-on food.
+Get into the habit of soaking pots and pans in a little hot water before you clean them.
+Simple soaking often does wonders for easily removing grease and stuck-on food.
 Plus, it saves you time scrubbing!
-Finish with a little elbow grease using green dish detergent and an environmentally friendly scrubbing tool, such as one of those mentioned in “Top 10 Eco-Friendly Tools for Scrubbing Dishes, Pots, & Pans Clean.”
+Finish with a little elbow grease using green dish detergent and an environmentally friendly scrubbing tool.

 02 of 10

-Shake in a little baking soda or this DIY aromatherapy cleanser to the bottom of pots and pans and scour away.
-If the stuck on food isn’t budging, add in some vinegar.
+Shake a little baking soda on the bottom of pots and pans and scour away.
+If the stuck-on food isn’t budging, add some vinegar.
 Let it sit for a while and then get to work scrubbing with a little green dish soap.
 Note: Don’t use straight baking soda with non-stick cookware since it may scratch the surface.
 Instead, try using a solution of equal parts water and baking soda for several minutes.

 03 of 10